Skip to main content

 2. You will now be taken to the Microphone Test.
 If there are multiple microphones on your device, please select the one you will be using by clicking on it.
 (It is usually best to click the Default device on the uppermost selection) Once you have selected the mic, speak towards it.

-b.
-If the mic works without any issues, you will see a waveform on the left side of the mic you have selected and will be taken to this screen to confirm that the mic works.
+• If the mic works without any issues, you will see a waveform on the left side of the mic you have selected and will be taken to this screen to confirm that the mic works.
 Click on Next.

 3. The next test will be the Speaker Test.
 A continuous audio clip will be played to test the speaker output of your device.
 You can visually confirm the audio through a waveform shown on the left side of the speaker.
 If you can hear the audio well, click Yes.

-a.
-If you have multiple output devices (eg: Bluetooth speakers, headsets/headphones, or other external speakers that are connected to your device, please make sure to click the correct speaker that you will be using for the call.
+• If you have multiple output devices (eg: Bluetooth speakers, headsets/headphones, or other external speakers that are connected to your device, please make sure to click the correct speaker that you will be using for the call.
 Usually, the default device is selected and works fine in most cases.

-b.
-If there is no sound or the sound output is too low, make sure that your device is not playing any other audio from different sources (Youtube, Music player apps, etc).
-If there are no other apps running, check the volume settings of your device to make sure that the speaker you will be using is selected as the default speaker, that it is not muted (If this is the case, the speaker icon will have a line across it), and that the volume level is sufficiently high so that you can hear the audio clearly.
+• If there is no sound or the sound output is too low, make sure that your device is not playing any other audio from different sources (Youtube, Music player apps, etc).
+If no other apps are running, check the volume settings of your device to make sure that the speaker you will be using is selected as the default speaker, that it is not muted (If this is the case, the speaker icon will have a line across it), and that the volume level is sufficiently high so that you can hear the audio clearly.

 5. The camera test will now begin.
 Make sure to click the correct camera if you have multiple cameras connected to your device.
-After you have selected the camera and confirmed that you can see yourself on the box below the camera selection, click Yes.
+After you have selected the camera and confirmed that you can see yourself in the box below the camera selection, click Yes.

 6. The next test is the call test.
 This test aims to check if the device can send and receive data reliably for the call.
 It is not an actual call with a real person.
 The test will just send your video data and route it back to your device.
 You will just see yourself on both video feeds.
+Click Next.

-a.
-The actual call test will now begin.
+7. The actual call test will now begin.
 You will see your video feed on two screens and the progress of the call test.
 You will not need to do anything at this point.

-Once the Call Test is done and no problems have been found, you will automatically be brought to the Network Condition page.
+• Once the Call Test is done and no problems have been found, you will automatically be brought to the Network Condition page.
 This test will check your network speed and condition and will produce an overall grade of your network quality through a meter.
 Ideally, a “Good” or “Excellent” network condition is recommended.

 • If you encounter Poor or Fair network conditions, please try to double-check your network situation.